JDK-8340827 : JEP 522: G1 GC: Improve Throughput by Reducing Synchronization

 -----------

-G1 reclaims memory by copying Java objects in the heap into new memory areas and making the memory previously occupied by those objects available for the application to allocate new objects.
-This means that references to the original objects, stored in the fields of other objects, must be updated to point to new locations.
+G1 reclaims memory by copying live objects in the heap into new memory regions, making the regions previously occupied by those objects available for the allocation of new objects.
+References to the original objects, stored in the fields of other objects in other regions, must somehow be updated to point to their new copies.

-We propose to introduce a _second_ card table that will let optimizer and application threads run freely.
-The write barriers in application threads update the first card table without any synchronization or auxiliary overhead, making them smaller and simpler.
-Meanwhile, optimizer threads work on the second, initially empty, card table.
+We propose to introduce a second card table so that optimizer and application threads can run freely.
+The write barriers in application threads update the first card table without any synchronization, making them simpler and faster.
+Meanwhile, the optimizer threads work on the second, initially empty, card table.

-When G1 detects that processing the first card table during a GC pause would likely exceed the pause time goal, the JVM atomically swaps the card tables.
-Application threads resume updating on the empty, formerly second table, while optimizer threads work on the full, formerly first table without any synchronization with the application.
-G1 repeats this process as necessary to keep the size of the card table examined during GC pauses under a certain threshold.
+When G1 detects that scanning the first card table during a GC pause would likely exceed the pause-time goal, it atomically swaps the card tables.
+Application threads resume updating the empty, formerly second table, while optimizer threads work on the full, formerly first table without any further synchronization.
+G1 repeats this process as necessary to keep the amount of work on the active card table under control.

-The proposed change reduces garbage collection overhead both while the application is running and during garbage collection pauses.
+This change reduces overhead both while the application is running and during garbage collection pauses.

-The second card table poses less management overhead than the previous auxiliary data structure that kept track of modified references, so garbage collection pause length also decreases slightly.
+The second card table is more efficient than the auxiliary data structure that previously kept track of modified references, so garbage collection pause times also decrease slightly.

 Alternatives